-As provided in Articles 9, 12 and 20 of the Tax Code, individuals, both national or foreign, not resident in the country, are only subject to income and complementary taxes on income or capital gains of national source.
-In the case of foreign investors holding a permanent establishment (PE) in Colombia, Article 66 Law 2010, 2019 established that income tax is assessed on the national and foreign income that is attributable to the PE.
+As provided in Articles 9, 12 and 20 of the Tax Code, individuals, both national and foreign, who qualify as non-Colombian residents are only subject to income and complementary taxes on income or capital gains from a national source.
+In the case of foreign investors holding a permanent establishment (PE) in Colombia, Article 66 Law 2010, 2019 establishes that income tax is assessed on the national and foreign income that is attributable to the PE.

-Colombian residents are subject to taxes on global-source income, so that Colombian residents must report earnings on a worldwide basis.
-Foreigners residing in Colombia are only subject to taxation on their domestic and foreign income after 183 days of continuous or discontinuous permanence in Colombia including days of arrival and departure during any 365-consecutive calendar-day period.
+Colombian residents are subject to taxes on global source income, so Colombian residents must report earnings on a worldwide basis.
+Foreigners residing in Colombia are only subject to taxation on their domestic and foreign income after 183 days of continuous or discontinuous permanence in Colombia including days of arrival and departure during any 365 consecutive calendar day period.

-In the case of foreign individuals residing in Colombia, net worth taxes on a global basis will be applicable from the first year of residence within the country.
+In the case of foreign individuals residing in Colombia, net worth taxes on a global basis will be applicable as of the first year of residence within the country.

-Likewise, nationals who meet one of the following conditions, are considered residents, even if they themselves remain abroad:
+Likewise, nationals who meet one of the following conditions are considered residents, even if they themselves remain abroad:

-- when the spouse or domestic partner or minor dependent children have tax residence in Colombia; - when 50 per cent or more of their income is from national source; - when 50 per cent or more of their assets are managed in the country; - when 50 per cent or more of their assets are deemed to be possessed in the country; - when having been required by the tax authorities, they do not prove their residency status abroad for tax purposes; or - when the individual is a tax resident in a country qualified by the National Government as a low-tax jurisdiction, non-cooperative jurisdictions or preferential tax regime tax.21
+- when the spouse or domestic partner or minor dependent children have tax residence in Colombia; - when 50 per cent or more of their income is from a national source; - when 50 per cent or more of their assets are managed in the country; - when 50 per cent or more of their assets are deemed to be possessed in the country; - when having been required by the tax authorities, they do not prove their residency status abroad for tax purposes; or - when the individual is a tax resident in a country qualified by the National Government as a low-tax jurisdiction, non-cooperative jurisdiction or preferential tax regime.20